What Is User-Generated Content?

 By showing how people use your product in the real world, UGC lends credibility to your brand, enabling you to promote your product without overselling.

 Authenticity wields a huge influence on consumers.
 According to Gartner, 84% of Millennials say that UGC sways their purchasing choices.
+In fact, 93% of customers believe user-generated content is very helpful when making a purchasing decision.
 What’s more, nearly half of Generation Z consumers count on social media as their primary source of information for what to buy—even more so than family and friends.

 UGC Promotes Engagement